OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 >
 > - Internet Explorer's Enhanced Security Configuration (ESC) must be turned off for Office Web Add-ins to work.
 If you're using a Windows Server computer as your client when developing add-ins, note that ESC is turned on by default in Windows Server.

-## Switch to the Internet Explorer 11 webview
+## Switch to the Trident webview

 > [!TIP]
 > [!INCLUDE[Identify the webview through the add-in UI](../includes/identify-webview-in-ui.md)]

-There are two ways to switch the Internet Explorer webview.
-You can run a simple command in a command prompt, or you can install a version of Office that uses Internet Explorer by default.
+There are two ways to switch the Trident webview.
+You can run a simple command in a command prompt, or you can install a version of Office that uses Trident by default.
 We recommend the first method, but you should use the second in the following scenarios.

 - Your project was developed with Visual Studio and IIS.
 It isn't node.js-based.
 - You want to be absolutely robust in your testing.